redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 :warning:
     **`.spec.dex` is deprecated and support will be removed in Argo CD operator v0.8.0.
 Please use `.spec.sso.dex` to configure Dex.**

+**Note: `.spec.dex` field was earlier scheduled for removal in Argo CD operator v0.7.0, but has been extended to Argo CD operator v0.8.0.**

 You can enable RBAC on Argo CD by following the instructions provided in the Argo CD [RBAC Configuration](https://argoproj.github.io/argo-cd/operator-manual/rbac/).
 Example RBAC configuration looks like this.